 - Where a DBS has been applied for by another company or employer and is subscribed to the Update Service, then the following steps will be taken: - The original certificate is sighted, checked for any criminal information and a copy retained. - An online Employer's Update Service check is completed with the permission of the candidate to ensure that the information on the original certificate remains unchanged.
-This is repeated annually unless there is a break of service of more than three months, then in this instance a new update service check will be completed.

-Alternative Provision by Ackerman Pierce run internal risk assessments, any notified change to the original certificate will result in a new DBS certificate being required.
+This is repeated annually unless there is a break of service of more than three months, then in this instance a new update service check will be completed. - Alternative Provision by Ackerman Pierce run internal risk assessments, any notified change to the original certificate will result in a new DBS certificate being required.
 If a worker in a role at the time of there being a change to the original certificate, the worker will be asked to provide a written statement to the compliance manager confirming the reason for the change.
-This statement will be forwarded to the client immediately so that a decision can be made as to whether the placement continues.
+This statement will be forwarded to the client immediately so that a decision can be made as to whether the placement continues. - Safer Recruitment- Further checks are deemed appropriate for staff who have been living and/or working out of the country in recent years.